FreedomScientific/standards-support/README.md

 ### Resolution

 * If the issue is fixed in the most recent version of JAWS, tag ticket with "Fixed in JAWS 20XX" label and close.
-* If the issue stands after testing with the most recent version of JAWS, document your research in a comment and assign issue to Benilda Key.
+* If the issue stands after testing with the most recent version of JAWS, document your research in a comment and assign issue to Brett Lewis.
 * If you can't reproduce the issue, ask more questions of the issue author.
-You can also reach out to Benilda Key with clarification questions.
+You can also reach out to Brett Lewis with clarification questions.
 When you're confident the issue can't be duplicated, tag it with the "Can't Reproduce" label and close.
 * If Issue appears to be browser specific instead of JAWS related, document your research in a comment, tag ticket with appropriate browser issue label (i.e. "Chrome Bug") and close.
 Ideally you should also [file a bug on the browser](https://web.dev/how-to-file-a-good-bug/) if a similar one hasn't already been reported.
-* If after asking questions of the author you don't hear back within a reasonable amount of time (at least 15 days) and you don't have enough to go on, tag the issue with the "archive" label and close.
+* If after asking questions of the author you don't hear back within a reasonable amount of time (at least 14 days) and you don't have enough to go on, tag the issue with the "archive" label and close.